About Eriko

 30-hour Yoga Trapeze (Yoga Body)

-I’ve also been fortunate to learn from a global circle of generous teachers, including Eileen Hall (Ashtanga), Clive Sheridan (Advaita Vedanta & Pranayama), and Chrissy Ramsay (psychologist and spiritual guide).
-Thanks to the accessibility of online learning, I continue to be inspired by J Brown, Jason Crandell, Lucas Rockwood, and Taigu Gensho—teachers who share freely and deeply.
+I’ve also been fortunate to learn from a global circle of generous teachers, including Eileen Hall and Catarina Sartor (Ashtanga), Clive Sheridan (Advaita Vedanta & Pranayama), and Chrissy Ramsay (psychologist and spiritual guide).
+Through the accessibility of online learning, I continue to be inspired by J Brown, Jason Crandell, Lucas Rockwood, Taigu Gensho, Bunsho Yamaguchi — teachers who share freely and deeply.

 Coaching